hbeni/fgcom-mumble/server/statuspage/Readme.statuspage.md

 ### Schema description
 There is just a single table containing the information per connected client.
-In addition to that, the timestamp-collumn "lastUpdate" will contain the last time the data was updated.
+In addition to that, the timestamp-collumn "updated" will contain the last time the data was updated.
 The webpage will skip old entries.